 The site of an A.U.M. is crucial.
 St. Benedicts, if it did not pass the taste or religion test, had many advantages that made it a superb selection.
-First and foremost, for anyone who has dealt with transportation to and from these meetings, it was 20 minutes from a major airport and yet offered a quiet, retreat atmosphere.
-It had comfortable, indivdual rooms, enough meeting spaces, spacious grounds, tennis courts, a playing field, and most importantly for the kids, a pool.
+First and foremost, for anyone who has dealt with transportation to and from these meetings, it was 20 minutes from a major airport and yet offered a quiet, lda Patterson, Seyril Schochen, Devan Nair, Dhanam Nair side.
+We were the only group using the place and had an entire building, appropriately named "Unity," to ourselves.